 We then grounded this abstract framework through the example of trust.
-Once we can define in executable language all of the ways in which it is possible to cheat that we can develop "trustless" protocols which, in turn, allow us to explore new kinds of interpersonal, trust-full spaces between the actual people on either end of any given transaction.
-It is always both-and, then beyond.
+Once we can define in executable language all of the ways in which it is possible to cheat, we can develop "trustless" protocols which, in turn, allow us to explore new kinds of interpersonal, trust-full spaces between the actual people on either end of any given transaction.
+It is both-and, then beyond.

 This led us into a wider exploration of conversation, purpose and intention.
-We time travelled back to 1879 with Vincent Van Gogh - who painted turbulent flow more then a century before mathematicians could even begin to grasp it - and then even further, to a lived experience with the First People and Paul Myburgh which allowed us to explore the ancient foundations of listening and being.Week 1¶
+We time travelled back to 1879 with Vincent Van Gogh - who painted turbulent flow more than a century before mathematicians could even begin to grasp it - and then even further, to a lived experience with the First People and Paul Myburgh which allowed us to explore the ancient foundations of listening and being.Stating History¶

 We only brushed the surface of Bitcoin last week and there is a great deal more we could say about it.
 There can be no doubt that it represents an incredibly important moment in the movement towards money as a protocol, the development of new means to create or describe value, and new media by which we can relate that to and with one another in an agreeable fashion.
 However, it is not the whole story: only its beginning.
 Genesis is a wonderful book, but the real work of setting people free occurs elsewhere.